vitran96/my-playbook/windows/README.md

 - Office 365 can only be installed from MSStore?
 - What about `wsl`?
 - Uninstall these apps: Disnay+, Adobe Express, Prime Video, Tiktok, Instagram, Paint?, ClipChamp, OneNote
-- nvm not on path - unknown bug
+- nvm not on path - unknown bug??
 - winget execution failed - ???
 - cannot install postgres with params
 - missing godot, kdenlive, gimp, inkscape, blender, obs